 The color combinations we can choose are black, white, and grey; green, brown, and black; or red, green, and brown.

 You can write all your life and never need a semicolon.
 A comma or a period will usually work instead.
-Avoid semicolons unless you have a really good reason, and then be sure to do it right.
+Avoid semicolons unless you have a really good reason, and then be sure to use them correctly.

 A colon is used after an to direct a reader’s attention to something that follows, like a list, a quote, an example, or an explanation.
 For example:

-The school website announced the new dean: Sara Rivara.
+The college website announced the new dean: Sara Rivara.

 The Toyota Prius comes in four colors: red, blue, orange, or black.

 Mark Twain said it best: “When in doubt, tell the truth.”

 However, if the introductory clause is dependent, generally we don’t use a colon.
 For example: